Hamas, Israel fighting escalates even amid truce efforts

 Weary Palestinians, meanwhile, somberly marked the end of the Muslim holy month of Ramadan on Thursday as militants fired one barrage of rockets after another and Israel carried out waves of bone-rattling airstrikes.
 Since the rockets began Monday, Israel has toppled three high-rise buildings that it said housed Hamas facilities after warning civilians to evacuate.

-Gaza’s Health Ministry said the death toll has climbed to 83 Palestinians, including 17 children and seven women, with more than 480 people wounded.
+Gaza’s Health Ministry said the death toll has climbed to 87 Palestinians, including 18 children and eight women, with 530 people wounded.
 Islamic Jihad confirmed the deaths of seven militants, while Hamas has acknowledged 13 of its militants killed, including a senior commander.
 Israel says the number of militants dead is much higher.

 Seven people have been killed in Israel.
 Among them were a soldier killed by an anti-tank missile and a 6-year-old child hit in a rocket attack.

-A visit by Egyptian security officials was a significant development in international mediation efforts, which have been key to ending past rounds of fighting.
+Many world leaders have condemned the violence and urged restraint, and a visit by Egyptian security officials was a significant development in international efforts to bring about a cease-fire; such efforts have been key to ending past rounds of fighting.
 The officials met first with Hamas leaders in Gaza before holding talks with the Israelis in Tel Aviv, two Egyptian intelligence officials said.
 They spoke on condition of anonymity because they were not authorized to talk to the press.

 Still, both Israel and Hamas seemed determined to press ahead.